Aholynomic/mandelbrot-explorer/README.md

 # mandelbrot-explorer

 The application creates an interactive Mandelbrot that allows you to zoom into two pre-specified coordinates.
 It uses the SFML library to render the Mandelbrot image, computed using a CPU farming pattern, to be viewed on the display.
 Once the Mandelbrot has been fully computed, it will then signal the render task using a channel to display the image to the user.
-This was part of a module called CMP202.
+This was created for a module called CMP202.

 ## Contents
 *  project202 - config and source files for Mandelbrot